-Interdisciplinary Certificates of Specialization
+Interdisciplinary Certificates

-Certificates of Specialization provide substantial education in an academic discipline, represent the achievement of competence in a well-defined area of study, and they are embedded within degree programs.
-Certificates of Specialization appear on transcripts associated with an awarded degree.
+Certificates (officially "Certificates of Specialization") provide substantial education in an academic discipline, represent the achievement of competence in a well-defined area of study, and they are embedded within degree programs.
+Certificates appear on transcripts associated with an awarded degree.

-Interdisciplinary Certificates of Specialization allow students to gain competence in relevant issue areas by taking approved coursework in another academic unit, as well as course at JKSIS.
+Interdisciplinary Certificates allow students to gain competence in relevant issue areas by taking approved coursework in another academic unit, as well as course at JKSIS.
 While these certificates are open to matriculated students pursuing a graduate degree at the Josef Korbel School of International Studies and are offered jointly, they are administratively based in other units.